Port of Southampton: Perishable foods

 There are 156000 sqft of refrigerated storage facilities and a dedicated terminal for fresh fruits and vegetables.
 The port handles 80,000 tons (tonnes) of such produce, much of it from the Canary Isles, each year.

 Oil and petroleum products

-The Esso refinery at Fawley is the largest in the country, providing 20 per cent of the nation's capacity.
+The Esso refinery at nearby Fawley is the largest in the country, providing 20 per cent of the nation's capacity.
 Its mile-long marine terminal handles 2000 ship movements and 22 million tons (tonnes) of crude oil annually, making it the largest independently owned docks facility in Europe.
 A direct pipeline, completed in 1972, connects the refinery with the West London Terminal in Hounslow, supplying aviation fuel for Heathrow Airport.
-A replacement pipeline, due for completion in 2023, is under construction.
+A replacement pipeline was completed in November 2023.

 The BP Oil Terminal at Hamble provides storage and distribution facilities for crude oil and refined petroleum products.
 The crude oil arrives by pipeline, and leaves in sea tankers, destined for refineries; refined products reach the terminal by ship and pipeline and are then distributed to customers by road tanker, ship and pipeline.